NarutoUzumaki77/FinalGraduateProject/README.md

 =====================================

 1. Farmer Dies...
 Show play summary and score (Done)
-2. Change Song when objective is failed
+2. Change Sound/Song on gameOver
 3. Work on projectile changing direction when farmer changes direction (Done)
+4. Tutorial Page

 Identified Defects
 ===================
 1. "Unable to remove Coordinate, no matching position on grid" => Error Message (Fixed)
-2. Remove walking fox when objective complete or game is over
-3. Farmer should not be able to move diagonally	(Fixed)
+2. Farmer should not be able to move diagonally	(Fixed)
-4. Reset AppleReward Counter, after objective is complete or gameover (Fixed)
+3. Reset AppleReward Counter, after objective is complete or gameover (Fixed)
-5. After objective is complete, stage recycles twice (Fixed)
+4. After objective is complete, stage recycles twice (Fixed)